cloudevents/spec/messagecatalog/spec.md

 indicator for how the data is encoded in the message.

 - `dataschema` : OPTIONAL.
 [Data Schema](#312-data-schema-type)

+#### 3.4.4. `relatedvia` attribute

+When used, the [`relatedvia`](#relatedvia-message-definition) attribute MUST either refer to `publish.correlationdata` or to the name of a field from the `userproperty` object with the notation `userproperty.{fieldname}`.
+The value of the referred field/property MUST match the related message's `correlationdata` field value.
+This is MUST only be used with MQTT 5.0.

 ### 3.5.
 CNCF NATS